A hybrid-Hill estimator enabled by heavy-tailed block maxima

 \section{Abstract}

-When analysing extreme values, two alternative statistical approaches have historically been held in contention: the seminal block maxima method (or annual maxima method, spurred by hydrological applications) and the peaks-over-threshold.
-Clamoured amongst statisticians as wasteful of potentially informative data, the block maxima method gradually fell into disfavour whilst peaks-over-threshold-based methodologies were ushered to the centre stage of extreme value statistics.
-This paper proposes a hybrid method which reconciles these two hitherto disconnected approaches.
-Appealing in its simplicity, our main result introduces a new universal limiting characterisation of extremes that eschews the customary requirement of a sufficiently large block size for the plausible block maxima-fit to an extreme value distribution.
-We advocate that inference should be drawn solely on larger block maxima, from which practice the mainstream peaks-over-threshold methodology coalesces.
-The asymptotic properties of the promised hybrid-Hill estimator herald more than its efficiency, but rather that a fully-fledged unified semi-parametric stream of statistics for extreme values is viable.
-A finite sample simulation study demonstrates that a reduced-bias off-shoot of the hybrid-Hill estimator fares exceptionally well against the incumbent maximum likelihood estimation that relies on a numerical fit to the entire sample of block maxima.
+When analysing extreme values, two alternative statistical approaches have historically been held in contention: the block maxima method (or annual maxima method, spurred by hydrological applications) and the peaks-over-threshold.
+Clamoured amongst statisticians as wasteful of potentially informative data, the block maxima method gradually fell into disfavour whilst peaks-over-threshold-based methodologies climbed to the centre stage of extreme value statistics.
+This paper devises a hybrid method which reconciles these two hitherto disconnected approaches.
+Appealing in its simplicity, our main result introduces a new universality class of extreme value distributions that discards the customary requirement of a sufficiently large block size for the plausible block maxima-fit to an extreme value distribution.
+Natural extensions to dependent and/or non-stationary settings are mapped out.
+We advocate that inference should be drawn solely on larger block maxima, from which practice the mainstream peaks-over-threshold methodology coalesces: the asymptotic properties of the hybrid-Hill estimator herald more than its efficiency, but rather that a fully-fledged unified semi-parametric stream of statistics for extreme values is viable.
+A reduced-bias off-shoot of the hybrid-Hill estimator provably outclasses the incumbent maximum likelihood estimation that relies on a numerical fit to the entire sample of block maxima.